NickSchmitt/GA-Notes/README.md

 ```

-## For / in loop
+# For / in loop

-Works with any object, not just iterable objects.
-Loops through property names.
+* Works with any object, not just iterable objects.
+Loops through object property names.

-Loops through property names
+### Loops through property names
 ```
 const team = {
 	lead: "anna",